- Our nursing programmes are approved to the Nursing and Midwifery Council's (NMC) new Future nurse: Standards of

 - Admission is subject to occupational health screening and Disclosure and Barring Service (DBS) checks

-- If English is not your first language you must have achieved at least level 6.5 in the written element of IELTS and level 7 in the remaining 3 elements (listening, reading, and speaking)
+- If English is not your first language you must have achieved an IELTS score of at least level 6.5 (with at least 6.0 in each skill area)

 Please note: Applications will be reviewed on a case-by-case basis, please contact the programme team to discuss if you have any queries about your education/work experience.